DedSecInside/TorBot/README.md

 ## OSINT tool for Deep and Dark Web.

-TorBot is an opensource intelligence tool developed in python.
-The main objective of this project is to collect open source
-data from the deep web (aka dark web) and with the help of some mining algorithms collect as much information as possible to anyone who uses this tool.
+Open-source intelligence offers value in information security decision making through knowledge of threats and malicious activities that potentially impact business.
+Open-source intelligence using the internet is common, however, using the darknet is less common for the typical cybersecurity analyst.
+The challenges to using the darknet for open-source intelligence includes using specialized collection, processing, and analysis tools.
+TorBot is an open source intelligence tool developed in python.
+The main objective of this project is to collect open data from the deep web (aka dark web) and with the help of data mining algorithms, collect as much information as possible and produce an interactive tree graph.
+The interactive tree graph module will be able to display the relations of the collected intelligence data.

 ### Motivation

-The idea of developing an OpenSource intelligence tool like TorBot emerged from the deep web itself.
-Crawling a collection of webpages which has high anonymity and complex data encryption without an index is a complex task.
-The crawling algorithm in torbot is designed in such a way that the links are identified from a webpage (any webpage) and other links are identified recursively.

-TorBot should be able to monitor illegal activities that are happening in this encrypted network.
-Therefore this tool will be able to ease the task of  finding such activities by an intelligence group or researchers.
-This is the of main objective of TorBot.
+The idea of  developing an open source intelligence tool like TorBot emerged from the deep web itself.
+Crawling a collection of webpages which has high anonymity and complex data encryption without an index is a tedious task.
+The crawler in TorBot has to be designed in such a way that the links are identified from a webpage (any webpage) and other links are identified and crawled recursively, then combining all these links to form an index.
+Each link is then crawled for more links and emails for intelligence information.
+Unlike a surface web discovery tool a deep web discovery tool are limited for both general and domain-specific search.Extensive use of Dark web for communication of terrorism-related information makes it a challenge for Law Enforcement Agencies.
+TorBot should be able to monitor such illegal activities that are happening in this encrypted network.
+Therefore this tool will be able to ease the task of finding such activities by an intelligence group or researchers, thus making this the main objective of TorBot.

 [![Build Status](https://travis-ci.org/DedSecInside/TorBoT.svg?branch=master)](https://travis-ci.org/DedSecInside/TorBoT)
 [![](https://img.shields.io/badge/Donate-Bitcoin-blue.svg?style=flat)](https://blockchain.info/address/14st7SzDbQZuu8fpQ74x477WoRJ7gpHFaj)